linux-automation/meta-lxatac/README.md

     Common Name (e.g. server FQDN or YOUR name) []:
     Email Address []:

-If you follwed customization Opton A you will also likely want to remove the keys that were generated in the first step, just to make sure that you will not accidently include them in a future meta-lxatac pull request:
+If you followed customization Option A you will also likely want to remove the keys that were generated in the first step, just to make sure that you will not accidentally include them in a future meta-lxatac pull request:

     $ git restore --staged --worktree meta-lxatac-software/files